sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 }
 {{< /highlight >}}

-Even though the contact `support` matches in both the `checks` and `contacts`, there is no configuration under the `support` contact for `email`.
-This means no change will be made to the default email configuration.
-In our example the email will be sent to "default@example.com".
+Although the contact `support` is defined under `contacts` and specified correctly in the check definition, the contact does not provide configuration the for `email` integration.
+This means no change will be made to the default `email` configuration.
+In this case, an email will be sent to "default@example.com".

 ![Single Handler with Single Non-Matching Contact](/images/contact-routing/single-handler/single-non-matching-contact.png)